At-Home Spa: Herbal Steam Facial

 Step 7: Hold your face over the steam for up to 10 minutes.
 If, though, you have a skin condition like rosacea or even excessive dryness, five minutes or less will give you the benefits of steam without aggravating your complexion.
 If the facial steam doesn’t feel good or it has a negative effect on your skin, skip it altogether and ask your aesthetician to forgo steam the next time you get a spa facial.

-Step 8: Gently rinse your face with cool water to remove any sweat and debris that’s loosened from your pores, and pat your face dry with a clean towel.
+Step 8: Gently rinse your face with cool water to remove any sweat and debris that’s loosened from your pores.
+Pat your face dry with a clean towel.
 Then choose your favorite hydrating serum or moisturizer and massage a small amount into your face.
-Just as a professional would do during a facial, take some time to massage your jaw, cheeks, temples, forehead and nose.
+Just as a professional would do during a facial, take some time to massage your jaw, cheeks, temples, forehead, and nose.

 Choose the Right Herbs

-- Dried lavender: This calming plant is often used for relaxation and can help ease insomnia, making it a good choice if you’re feeling especially frazzled, have trouble sleeping or simply want to feel more restored.
+- Dried lavender: This calming plant is often used for relaxation and can help ease insomnia, making it a good choice if you’re feeling especially frazzled, have trouble sleeping, or simply want to feel restored.

 - Geranium essential oil: Geranium’s astringent properties may help tighten the skin, giving a tired, sagging complexion a quick lift.

-- Eucalyptus leaves: The cooling qualities in eucalyptus make it a wonderful pick if you’re overheated, whether physically or emotionally.
-It’s also a great choice if you’ve got a stuffy nose or a cough; eucalyptus is often used as a natural decongestant for those with respiratory issues.
+- Eucalyptus leaves: The cooling qualities in eucalyptus make it a wonderful pick if you’re overheated physically or emotionally.
+It’s also a great choice if you’ve got a stuffy nose or a cough; eucalyptus is often used as a natural decongestant for respiratory issues.

 - Fennel seeds: This member of the parsley family is loaded with antioxidants—those free-radical scavengers that have big beauty benefits for dry, mature skin as well as breakout-prone complexions.